ajpieroni/feedback/README.md

 # Medical Interaction Simulator

-A speech-to-speech interaction system that simulates a medical consultation with an AI patient and provides EPA-based feedback using local LLMs via Ollama.
+A speech-to-speech/text interaction system that simulates a medical consultation with an AI patient and provides EPA-based feedback using local LLMs via Ollama.

 ## Features

 - Real-time speech-to-text and text-to-speech interaction
+- Support for both voice and keyboard input
 - AI-powered patient simulation using local LLMs
 - EPA (Entrustable Professional Activities) based feedback
 - Conversation transcript saving